elkasimi/zuniq-ai/README.md

 - if wall index is in [30..59] then it is the vertical wall number (index-30). starting from left to right, up to buttom.

 ## *Enhancements*

-The Tree was saved in a map and kept between game moves. the map associates a state (unsigned integer of 64 bits) to a StateInfo struct which provides the following:
+1 - The Tree was saved in a map and kept between game moves. the map associates a state (unsigned integer of 64 bits) to a StateInfo struct which provides the following:
   - an array of ActionInfo that stores information about actions in this state
   - state status which can be WIN, LOSS or UNKNOWN for unresloved yet states
   - winning action which makes sense only if it is a winning state
 - visits count of this state

-an extension for AMAF by considering also the value of an action when it is played by the opponent too. so for every action in a state there are 3 values:
+2 - an extension for AMAF by considering also the value of an action when it is played by the opponent too. so for every action in a state there are 3 values:
   1. Q1 the Monte Carlo stats
   2. Q2 the AMAF stats
   3. Q3 the (lets say Generalised AMAF) stats by considering also when either me or my opponent played this action in the sub tree.

-an exploration bonus was added for each action that depends on its impact on reducing the possible moves.
+3 - an exploration bonus was added for each action that depends on its impact on reducing the possible moves.
 So finally the selection algorithm is trying to select action a that maximize this quantity:

-value = (n1 * v1 + n2 * v2 + n3 * v3) / (n1 + n2 + n3) + impact * sqrt(visits) / n (1)
+`value = (n1 * v1 + n2 * v2 + n3 * v3) / (n1 + n2 + n3) + impact * sqrt(visits) / n` (1)

 where
-  Qi = (vi, ni), i = 1, 2, 3
+  `Qi = (vi, ni), i = 1, 2, 3`
-  n = n1 + n2 + n3
+  `n = n1 + n2 + n3`
-  impact = count of possible moves before playing action ai - count of possible moves after playing action ai
+  `impact = count of possible moves before playing action ai - count of possible moves after playing action ai`

 I found that RAVE-MAX[3] is more stable so I used formula (1) but with
-v2 = max(v2, v1)
+`v2 = max(v2, v1)`
-v3 = max(v3, v1)
+`v3 = max(v3, v1)`

-a generalised state representation was used. so whenever a position contains a closed zone all walls inside it are ignored in its representing state.
+4 - a generalised state representation was used. so whenever a position contains a closed zone all walls inside it are ignored in its representing state.
 The state does not care if black or white has to move. the states are expressed according to the player to move. this helped a lot to avoid many redundant computations when two positions differs just by a wall inside a closed zone.

-findZone(wall) was the most expensive function so I tried to avoid it in random move generation. a random possible wall is choosen and if its zone is valid pick it otherwise pick randomly another possible wall..etc
+5 - `findZone(wall)` was the most expensive function so I tried to avoid it in random move generation. a random possible wall is choosen and if its zone is valid pick it otherwise pick randomly another possible wall..etc

-Following Alekhine, Alexander(World chess champion) quote: "The goal of an opening, is to have a playable game" I was not looking for the extremely best move to play but rather a good one.
+6 - Following Alekhine, Alexander(World chess champion) quote:
+> The goal of an opening, is to have a playable game

+I was not looking for the extremely best move to play but rather a good one.

 So, for opening phase (turn < 21) I compiled a list of good walls for each player with some statistics of top bots games in the last competition results. during opening just those good moves are considered for me. this had the effect of reducing the branching factor at by sqrt(2) at least.